 Blended care also has the potential to lower the overall cost of therapy.
 Online therapy can reduce the need for more frequent (and more expensive) face-to-face meetings with a therapist, without necessarily lowering the quality of the treatment.

 Payment for therapy sessions is generally done on a per session model, but when the traditional sessions move to an online medium, the costs will be modified as well.
-For instance, the cost of a therapy session using a mobile app cannot be the same as the real deal because the resources implicated in each are different, while the reasons for them remain the same.
+For instance, the cost of a therapy session using a counseling app cannot be the same as the real deal because the resources implicated in each are different, while the reasons for them remain the same.
 We’ve outlined some examples elsewhere on this site of different teletherapy apps that are worth checking out.

 This may also encourage those without large financial resources to get help for mental health issues.
 A big downside of many eHealth platforms is that a lot of health insurance does not cover these costs, but when online methods are integrated with traditional offline methods, insurance coverage may no longer be an issue.